 CHLA conducted a community survey.
 CHLA attended community events, in SPA 4 and in SPA 6, the two service planning areas in closest proximity to the hospital.
 The first event was an all-day community fair hosted on August 7, 2021 on the Los Angeles City College campus which was open to the general public.
 The event was publicized in English and Spanish.
 CHLA hosted a booth showcasing its workforce development programs and outreaching to inform about the community health needs assessment.
 The second event was an all-day family fair focused on back to school, back to wellness hosted on August 28, 2021 at the Macedonia Baptist Church.
 The event included a vaccination clinic, first aid training and general health screenings.
 CHLA hosted several booths showcasing community benefit projects and workforce development opportunities.
 The event provided another opportunity to outreach to the public regarding the community health needs assessment.
-Community members at each event were encouraged to participate in a brief survey asking respondents to rate health needs, the biggest challenges to better health in their respective community that addresses health challenges or concerns.
+Community members at each event were encouraged to participate in a brief survey asking respondents to rate health needs, the biggest challenges to better health in their respective communities, and which organizations are perceived to be a good asset or resource in their community that addresses health challenges or concerns.